modular-magician/terraform-provider-google-beta/website/docs/r/certificate_manager_certificate_map_entry.html.markdown

   names must be unique globally and match pattern 'projects/*/locations/*/certificateMaps/*/certificateMapEntries/*'

+* `location` -
+  (Required)
+  The geographic location where the Certificate Map Entry should reside.
+Defaults to global.

 * `map` -
   (Required)
   A map entry that is inputted into the cetrificate map